Trackunit/developer-hub/api-docs/time-series-introduction.md

 ## Interface

-The API expose an OpenAPI JSON REST interface that you can call directly using your OAuth 2.0 access token.
+The API exposes an OpenAPI JSON REST interface that you can call directly using your OAuth 2.0 access token.
 See [Access IRIS APIs](../reference/access-token) for further details on how to obtain an access token.

 ## Instant Query